 We see it every day, don’t we?
-You’re driving down the interstate at 70 mph and you look over at the man you’re passing who is busily typing away with his right hand while steering with his left and, occasionally, checking the roadway in front of him.
-Or, the young woman on the far side of the intersection tapping her iPhone while the light is red, then continuing to tap as the light turns green and she proceeds, glancing up every few seconds to gauge the traffic.
-Texting and driving is fast becoming a major factor in car accident injuries and fatalities.
+You’re driving down the interstate at 70 mph, and you look over at the man you’re passing who is busily typing away with his right hand while steering with his left and, occasionally, checking the roadway in front of him.
+Or, the young woman on the far side of the intersection tapping her iPhone while the light is red, then continuing to tap as the light turns green, and she proceeds, glancing up every few seconds to gauge the traffic.

-Car and Driver Magazine tested drivers’ reaction time in hitting their brakes when sober, legally drunk at .08, reading an e-mail and sending a text.
+Car and Driver Magazine tested drivers’ reaction time in hitting their brakes when sober, legally drunk at .08, reading an e-mail, and sending a text.
 The results are startling:

 - Unimpaired: 0.54 seconds to brake